Joni Adamson: Work

-Multispecies publications

-Recent publications build on the work of Deborah Bird Rose and Donna Haraway to flesh out the notion of multispecies relationship as it is represented in literature and film.
-Adamson also explores how indigenous activists and communities reference "indigenous cosmovisions" in their "comopolitical" calls for rights for rivers, oceans, water, trees, seeds, and sacred plants.
-Her writing on these topics deepens understandings of the meanings of international indigenous-led and written documents such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), Universal Declaration on the Rights of Mother Earth and Climate Change and revisions to Ecuador's constitution (Title VII) often referred to as the Bien Vivir or "Good Way of Living" chapter (Ecuadoran Constitution 2008).
-These documents call for extension of concepts of human rights to nonhuman species and advocate for the intergenerational space and time required for the survival of all species and the continuance of ecosystemic relationships that are critical to well-being at multiple scales, from the microscopic to the cosmic (Adamson 2014, 2012, Adamson and Monani 2016).
+Adamson's more recent publications build on the work of scholars such as Deborah Bird Rose and Donna Haraway to flesh out the notion of multispecies relationships as represented in literature and film.
+Adamson also explores how Indigenous activists and communities reference "Indigenous cosmovisions" in their calls for rights for bodies of water and plants.
+Her writing on these topics discusses international documents such as the United Nations Declaration on the Rights of Indigenous Peoples, Universal Declaration on the Rights of Mother Earth, and 2008 Ecuador constitution.

-Caucus

-From 1999 to 2010, she founded and led the Environment and Culture Caucus of the American Studies Association (ASA-ECC).
+From 1999 to 2011, Adamso founded and led the Environment and Culture Caucus of the American Studies Association (ASA-ECC).
+In 2012, she served as president of the Association for the Study of Literature and Environment (ASLE).
+She has been a professor at Arizona State University since 2006.